genai-ecommerce/genai-ecommerce.github.io/pages/GenAIECommerce2025/call-for-papers.md

 We will welcome papers that leverage Generative Artificial Intelligence (Gen AI) in e-commerce of particular interest include (but not limited to) the following topics:

+- Personalized Search and Recommendation Systems: Advances in Gen AI that enable more personalized dynamic product and content recommendations based on user behavior and preferences
+- Optimizing conversational recommender systems and tackling  their key challenges
+- Leveraging Gen AI for improving recommendations using Knowledge Graphs enrichment, dynamic catalog creation, and attribute extraction in the ever-evolving world of products.
-- Generative AI for Personalized Search and Recommendation Systems
+- Generative Content Creation:
-- Generative large language models (LLMs) for creating or improving product descriptions, reviews, and personalized advertising content that enhances user engagement.
+-     Text: Explorations of generative large language models (LLMs) for creating or improving product descriptions, reviews, and personalized advertising content that enhances retrieval and user engagement.
-- Generative image models for creating new product images or enhancing the existing ones, generating personalized marketing images, or other visual forms of communicating products with customers.
+-     Image: Explorations of generative image models for creating new product images or enhancing the existing ones, generating personalized marketing images, or other visual forms of communicating products with customers.
-- Using large multi-modal generative models for creating product videos, improving quality of existing videos, integrating them with the platform, all in service of producing a seamless user experience in multi-modal e-commerce world.
+-     Audio, Video and Multimodal: Using large multi-modal generative models for creating product videos, improving quality of existing videos, integrating them with the platform, all in service of producing a seamless user experience in multi-modal e-commerce world.
-- Leveraging Gen AI for dynamic catalog creation and attribute extraction in the ever-evolving world of products.
-- Inventory management with Gen AI
-- Using Gen AI to enable virtual try-ons
+-
-- LLM-driven generation of browsing and search recommendations, e.g., in situations of low recall.
+- LLM-driven generation of browsing and search recommendations, e.g. in situations of low recall.
 - LLM driven recommendations explainability by providing additional context on displayed items
 - Gen AI powered advertising and promotion systems: Systems that go beyond traditional advertising offerings such as creating a purchase baskets of promoted listings with a comprehensive message to a user.
-- Efficiency and scalability of Gen AI driven system
+- Efficiency and scalability of Gen AI driven e-Commerce recommender system
+- Virtual Try-Ons: Using Gen AI to enable virtual try-ons, allowing customers to visualize products on themselves or desired builds for fashion or beauty e-commerce
-- Customer Service Automation: LLM-driven chatbots and virtual assistants
+- Customer Service Automation: LLM-driven chatbots and virtual assistants that provide personalized customer service, support, and shopping assistance.
-- Ethical implications of deploying Gen AI in e-Commerce, including concerns about privacy, transparency, trust and fairness.
+- Ethical Considerations in AI: Discussing the ethical implications of deploying Gen AI in e-commerce, including concerns about privacy, transparency, trust and fairness.
-- Reproducibility of the LLMs and evaluation metrics.

 ### Important dates